pydata/pydata-sphinx-theme/docs/user_guide/static_assets.md

 This will cause each to be linked in your `<head>`.

-## Add assets in your setup function
+## Add assets to your setup function

-Additionally you may add assets manually, to do so, use the `app` object in [the Sphinx `setup()` function](https://www.sphinx-doc.org/en/master/extdev/appapi.html#extension-setup).
+Additionally, you may add assets manually, to do so, use the `app` object in [the Sphinx `setup()` function](https://www.sphinx-doc.org/en/master/extdev/appapi.html#extension-setup).
 The `app` object has two relevant methods here:

 [**`app.add_css_file`**](https://www.sphinx-doc.org/en/master/extdev/appapi.html#sphinx.application.Sphinx.add_css_file) allows you to add CSS files directly.